-Guided by the motto of Mustafa Barzani which says that “It is an honor to serve one’s own people,” the BCF started its activities.
+Guided by the motto of Mustafa Barzani which says that “It is an honour to serve one’s own people,” the BCF started its activities.
 The BCF has obtained official licenses from the Iraqi and Kurdistan Regional Governments and the United States licensed the BCF in 2016.

-In the Camp Coordination and Camp Management meeting of the United Nations in April of 2016, the BCF was granted a Consultative Status at the United Nations Economic and Social Council (ECOSOC).
-It was also officially registered as a charitable organization in Kuwait in the same year.
+In the coordination and Management meeting of the United Nations in April of 2016, the BCF was granted Consultative Status at the United Nations Economic and Social Council (ECOSOC).
+It was officially licensed by the British Charity Commission in April of 2020.
+It was also officially registered as a charity organization in Kuwait in 2016.

 Providing humanitarian aid without discrimination to vulnerable populations in the pursuit of peace and sustainability for humanity and nature.

 BCF longs for a world free of poverty and forced migration in which people have equal access to education, essential services, and a protecting environment.

 The Barzani Charity Foundation is committed to providing humanitarian charity services to meet the needs of beneficiaries (Orphans, Widows, Refugees, IDPs ,People in need, Individuals with special needs, People with low income) in a way which satisfies beneficiaries and concerned parties in accordance with the laws and legislations in force, taking into account the internal and external factors that affects the foundation, through adopting of the quality management system that conforms to the Quality Requirements of the international standard (ISO 9001:2015) and constantly working to improve the system.

 The BCF provides humanitarian assistance to IDPs, refugees

 The BCF's Food Security sector follows the World Food Programme (WFP) instructions to provide dry food and hot meals.